Bed Bugs Bite

 You may need 2 or 3 treatments to avoid another bed bugs bite problem.
 Be patient, thorough and use the right combination of products (spray, dust, vacuum, hand steamer) and bed bugs bite issues will be a thing of the past.

 It is always preferable to call in a professional to avoid more bed bugs bite problems.
-A national chain such as Terminix is a good place to start (phone # is 877-291-4849).
-The advantage of this approach is that they offer a free home inspection and evaluation.
+A national network such as Home Advisor or call elocal at (877) 673-2704 is a good place to start.
+The advantage of this approach is that members of the network are pre-screened, are licensed and insured, and offer callers four free quotes.

 Compare a national firm to a local one.
 You can find one by using our local list of bed bug pest control experts.